BPL-Development-Team/poe-client/README.md

 [![Python Version](https://img.shields.io/pypi/pyversions/poe-client.svg)](https://pypi.org/project/poe-client/)
 [![wemake-python-styleguide](https://img.shields.io/badge/style-wemake-000000.svg)](https://github.com/wemake-services/wemake-python-styleguide)

-Async PoE API client with rate limit support (upcoming)
+Async PoE API client with rate limit support.

+## WARNING
+This project is in an pre-alpha stage and has not been tested properly in production.
+Use with caution.

 ## Features